donkirkby/chess-kit/docs/rules.md

 letter on the square that move will end on.
 Think of a word that starts with the move's starting letter and ends with the move's ending letter.
 Then give a clue for that word without saying any form of the word itself.
 The clue may be one word or a short phrase of up to three words.
+If you can't think of any clues for the move you want, you may have to take another route.

 When your partner asks you to make a move, think about the clue and say what you think the secret word is.
 Find a legal chess move that starts and ends with the